khushalsagar/navigation-transitions/explainer.md

 This proposal is also documented at [html/8782](https://github.com/whatwg/html/issues/8782).
 The UA transition may not necessarily finish when this event is dispatched.

+# Remaining Use-Cases

+## Cross-Document Navigations
+Clarify whether we need a similar setting to disable swipes for cross-doc nav in favour of VT when nav commits.

+## Subframe Navigations
+Clarify how sub-frame navs (same or cross-doc) could depend on input from the embedding frame.

 [^1]: Note that on iOS, the touch event stream during a back/fwd swipe is dispatched to script: [example](https://scintillating-shadow-pastry.glitch.me/).
 But the author can not `preventDefault` to take over the gesture.
 This is different from Android where if the gesture results in a back swipe, the touch events are never dispatched.

-# Remaining Use-Cases
-## Cross-Document Navigations
-TODO

-## Subframe Navigations
-TODO